 There were a number of instances, equating to 4.1% of the total reported consumption, where it was necessary to calculate some estimated consumption to achieve 100% data coverage.
+Methodology of these estimation techniques is detailed in the appendix.

 The total consumption (kWh) figures for energy supplies are as follows: